FAQ

 By

-becoming a mining partner, you can contribute to
+becoming a contributor, you can contribute to

 commercial licensing revenues from the TRACE